Nexusoft/NexusInterface/Docs/Themes.md

 #Theme Guide
-This guide will discribe how to develope themes to be used in the Nexus Interface
+This guide will discribe how to develope themes to be used in the Nexus Interface.\

-Theme files are Json files that are read by the system and apply changes to the interface's theme.
-Theme files use standard Json syntax.
+Theme files are Json files that are read by the system and apply changes to the interface's theme.\ Theme files use standard Json syntax.\
-Example
+Example\
 `
 {
     "background" : "#ffffff",
     "forground" : "#000000"
 }
-`
+`\
-You may use any text editor you like, save as a `.json` file and import that file using the import function in the style settings.
+You may use any text editor you like, save as a `.json` file and import that file using the import function in the style settings.\

 This guide may change and the internal systems may change which will require reworking your theme file.
 See Upgrading for details.